rifat-sarker/Bi-cycle-store/README.md

-# 🚴Bicycle Order Management System
+# 🚴Bicycle Order Management Backend

-A full-stack application designed to manage orders and inventory for bicycles.
-The system allows users to create orders, update bicycle stock automatically, and calculate total revenue efficiently using MongoDB aggregation pipelines
+A backend application built with Node.js, Express, TypeScript, and MongoDB to manage bicycles and orders.
+The system provides CRUD operations for bicycles and supports creating orders and calculating total revenue using MongoDB aggregation pipelines.

 ## 🌟 Features
+## Bicycle Management:
+-- Create a new bicycle with all necessary details.
+-- Update existing bicycle details, including stock and specifications.
+-- Retrieve bicycle data
+-- Delete a bicycle entry from the database.

-- Order Creation:
+## Order Creation:
  - Validates order data using Zod.
  - Checks product availability and stock before order creation.
  - Automatically updates bicycle stock after order placement.

-- Revenue Calculation:
+## Revenue Calculation:
  - Aggregates total revenue from all orders using MongoDB pipelines.
  - Provides a clean API response with the total revenue.

 - Validation & Error Handling:
- - Ensures robust data validation and handles common errors gracefully.
+ - Ensures robust data validation using Zod schemas.
+ - Handles common errors gracefully to provide a reliable API experience.

-- RESTful API Endpoints:
+## RESTful API Endpoints:
-/api/orders/create-order for order creation.
+- /api/products/create – Create a new bicycle.
+- /api/products/:productId – Update bicycle details.
+- /api/products – Fetch all bicycles.
+- /api/products/:productId – Delete a bicycle.

+## Order Endpoints
+- /api/orders/create-order – Place a new order.
-/api/orders/revenue for revenue calculation.
+- /api/orders/revenue – Get total revenue from all orders.

 ## 🚀 Getting Started
 Follow these instructions to set up the project locally.